codaglobal/linux_ad_integration/linux_ad_integration/README.md

 Role Variables
 --------------

-Though a work in progress, these variables are currently in use by the role:
+These required variables are currently in use by the role:

 GLOBAL: